Biliary colic

 When to seek immediate medical care

-See a doctor immediately if:
+See a healthcare professional right away if:

-• Yellow tint to the eyes or skin
+- Yellow tint to the eyes or skin.

-• Nausea and vomiting
+- Nausea and vomiting.

 When to make a doctor's appointment

-Make an appointment to see a doctor if:
+Make an appointment to see a healthcare professional if: